api3dao/airnode/packages/operation/README.md

 # Make requests for Airnode to action
 yarn run dev:eth-requests

 # Airnode can then be invoked to process the requests.
-You must have a valid node development setup in place
+You must have a valid node development setup in place.
+You can find instructions in the node package README.
 yarn run dev:invoke
 ```